pantheon-systems/documentation/source/_docs/terminus.md

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
-<p>If you are a plugin author, you will need to update your plugin to the Terminus 2.x syntax.
+<p>If you are a plugin author, you will need to update your plugin for Terminus 2.
 See <a href="/docs/terminus-2-0/">what's new in Terminus 2.x</a> to learn more.</p>
 </div>

 Terminus is open source!
 View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.